Frank Oliver Evans

-Frank Oliver Evans was a British Able Seaman of the as part of its Deck Crew.
-He was known for being a survivor of the ship as well as being one of 18 crew members of the lifeboat drill.
+Frank Oliver Evans was a British merchant sailor who was an Able Seaman of the during its ill-fated maiden voyage.
+He was known for being a survivor of the ship as well as being one of 18 crew members of the lifeboat drill, and later volunteered to return to the site of the wreck with Fifth Officer Harold Lowe in Lifeboat No. 14.